sirosiro/simple-functions-scheduler/README.md

 **sample03.c:** The master task to control state of the slave task. used function of SFS are SFS_initialize, SFS_fork, SFS_dispatch, SFS_work, SFS_chagne, SFS_kill and **SFS_otherWork**.

+**sample_frcc01.c** Two functions are get clock from a minimum free run counter and control execution time myself. used function of the FRCC are the **GetFreeRunCounterMini**.

 ## In Future
 FIFO control function.
 Event control function.